PD Ports: Nationalisation, Powell Duffryn (1947–2003)

-In 1946 the Coal Industry Nationalisation Act 1946 led to the formation of the National Coal Board, which took over the companies coal business – after a decade of negotiation Powell Duffryn was paid £16 million for the assets.
+The Coal Industry Nationalisation Act 1946 led to the formation of the National Coal Board, which took over the company's coal business – after a decade of negotiation Powell Duffryn was paid £16 million for the assets.

 The firm diversified, expanding its former secondary interests: engineering, fuel distribution and shipping.
 Additional interests included timber, quarries, and brickmaking.
 Engineering interests included Powell Duffryn Engineering in Llantrisant and the Powell Duffryn Wagon Company.
 Hamworthy Engineering was acquired in 1962.

 By the 1980s the company was showing good profitability; the Hanson Trust made an unsuccessful takeover attempt in 1984.
 From the late 1980s onwards the company disposed of its railway, shipping and bulk liquid assets: Stephenson Clarke was sold; the loss making railway engineering division was closed in 1993/4; much of the fuel distribution and storage assets were sold between 1996 and 1998.

-In 1998 the ship engineering arm was expanded by the purchase of "Kvaerner Ships Equipment" (KSE) for £34 million from the Kvaerner shipping group.
+In 1998 the ship engineering arm was expanded by the purchase of Kvaerner Ships Equipment (KSE) for £34 million from the Kvaerner shipping group.